Business

 The best way to do so is to outsource your Data Protection Office (DPO) to a native Dutch speaker.
 In Dutch this would be ‘externe functionaris gegevensbescherming’.

-Loads of companies have made the decision to relocate to the Netherlands, with Amsterdam being one of the most popular cities for new business operations anywhere in Europe.
+Loads of companies have decided to relocate to the Netherlands, with Amsterdam being one of the most popular cities for new business operations anywhere in Europe.

 The Netherlands has the sixth-largest European economy, good tax incentives, a great local workforce, and transport routes that make it one step away from many different parts of the world.
 Here are some of the reasons why businesses are expanding to the Netherlands.